 Federal Direct Unsubsidized Loans

 Direct unsubsidized loans accrue interest while you are enrolled as long as you are enrolled at least half time status.
 You can choose to pay the interest each month while in school, or allow the interest to accumulate.
-The interest rate is fixed at 6.8% and the origination fee is 1.0%.
+The interest rate is fixed at 6.8%.
 Interest accrues from the time of disbursement and is added to the principal one-time upon commencement of repayment.
 The payment of interest can be deferred until the end of the grace period.
 The Unsubsidized Direct Loan has a 6-month grace period.
 To apply for an unsubsidized loan go to: www.studentloans.gov.

 Federal Grad PLUS Loans